HackerPrat/AOR-Audio-Overlay-Repeater-/README.md

 AOR.exe -i sound.mp3 -o layered.mp3 4 300
 ```

-This will overlay the `sound.mp3` file on itself 4 times, with 300ms delay between each repetition, play it, and save it to `layered.mp3`.
+This will overlay the `sound.mp3` file on itself 4 times, with 300ms delay between each repetition and save it to `layered.mp3`.

 ---